oalders/dot-files/README.md

 * `:bp` - previous buffer
 * `:bn` - next buffer
 * `ctrl-w =` - equalize width and height of all windows
+* `ý¿¿»šº:vertical terminal` - vertical split into a terminal buffer
 * `:GFiles` - `git ls-files | fzf`
 * `:GFiles?` - `git status | fzf` with preview pane
 * `:BCommits` - git commits for the current buffer